A Boogie Wit Da Hoodie links up with artists from all over the globe on “International Artist.”

 1. BEST FRIEND

-How much you want to bet that Boogie’s best friend is a bank account?
-How much you want to bet that Tory’s best friend is a Macbook with an auto-tune application on it?
+How much do you want to bet that Boogie’s best friend is a bank account?
+How much do you want to bet that Tory’s best friend is a Macbook with an auto-tune application on it?

 SONG BY SONG BREAKDOWN